brawlins/brettrawlins.com/src/posts/2024-04-26-rotate-images-in-go.md

 ## Solution 1 - Rotate and save

-In the end, this is solution I went with because it seemed more robust.
+In the end, this is the solution I went with because it seemed more robust.
 Although re-saving the image is a lossy process, there was no significant reduction in quality, and it was a one-and-done solution.

 The actual process of rotating the image is more complicated than I wanted to deal with, so I ended up using the [disintegration/imaging](https://pkg.go.dev/github.com/disintegration/imaging) package.
 With that in place, it's basically a one-liner: